open-component-model/ocm/docs/reference/ocm_transfer_commontransportarchive.md

 With the option <code>--recursive</code> the complete reference tree of a component reference is traversed.

+With the option <code>--no-update</code> existing versions in the target repository will not be touched at all.
+An additional specification of the option <code>--overwrite</code> is ignored.
+By default, updates of volative (non-signature-relevant) information is enabled, but the modification of non-volatile data is prohibited unless the overwrite option is given.

+It the option <code>--overwrite</code> is given, component version in the target repository will be overwritten, if they already exist.

 \
 If a component lookup for building a reference closure is required